Julie Hauser '15

 Her accounting professor, Leslie Van Wolvelear, was influential in her success.
 “She made it easy because she related the content to her own experiences.
 She helped me see that it wasn’t about numbers so much as about solving complex problems for people and their businesses.”

-A “Big 4” accounting firm like EY has their pick of the best accounting students, and upon graduation, Julie was offered a position in the EY auditing department.
-Because of the flexibility and cost saving that Oakton provided, Julie decided to return to her alma mater to earn the additional credits needed to sit for the CPA exam.
-Within a year of full-time employment, Julie passed all her CPA exams.
+A “Big 4” accounting firm like EY has their pick of the best accounting students, and upon graduation, she was offered a position in the EY auditing department.
+Because of the flexibility and cost saving that Oakton provided, she decided to return to her alma mater to earn the additional credits needed to sit for the CPA exam.
+Within a year of full-time employment, she passed all her CPA exams.

-Would Julie recommend her Oakton experience to other students?
+Would she recommend her Oakton experience to other students?
 “I already talked my younger brother into going!
 He starts this fall.”